-In creating Uovo Riads and Bed and Breakfasts the owners hope to offer you “the perfect home when it is not your own”.
+The Uovo Riads aim to offer guests "the perfect home when it is not your own".

 Established in 2002 Uovo is a collection of Moroccan dars and riads (traditional Moroccan courtyard houses).
 Each property has been carefully renovated to preserve its traditional architectural features, but updated with contemporary design.

-What they all have in common are generously sized bedrooms with en-suite bathrooms, and luxurious living areas along with their own special something: a private Hammam perhaps, or a rooftop plunge pool?
+All of the properties include generously sized bedrooms with en-suite bathrooms, and luxurious living areas along with their own special something: a private Hammam perhaps, or a rooftop plunge pool?
 A clandestine restaurant serving local specialties?
-Or a neighbourhood spilling over with antiques stores?
+Or a neighborhood spilling over with antiques stores?

 Riad 72 mixes the best of modern Moroccan craftsmanship with contemporary design.
-With just four rooms it is a stylish boutique riad with its own private Hammam.
-Perfect for romantic breaks.
+With just four rooms it is a stylish boutique riad with its own private Hammam, ideal for romantic breaks.
 As one of the highest riads in Marrakech – the original owner was a friend of the Pasha and was granted special building permission – Riad 72 offers breathtaking 360º views.

-Riad Due is the most contemporary of all our riads with a hip, not-too-serious vibe.
+Riad Due is the most contemporary of all our riads with a hip, easy-going vibe.
 Oatmeal hued tadelakt and tiles provide a clean backdrop to the quirky creations of local artisans.
 Soaring columns, a courtyard plunge-pool and lush tropical plants give it just enough edgy style for “coolhunters”, while four high-personality rooms keep it intimate.
-The roof-terrace make it the ultimate spot for a sundowner.
+The roof-terrace is the ultimate spot for a sundowner.